-Changing the windscreen and rear window wiper blades
+Changing the wiper rear wiper blades

 Fig. 39 Changing the windscreen wiper blades

 Fig. 40 Removing and fitting the rear window wiper blade.

 The windscreen wiper blades are supplied as standard with a layer of graphite.
 This layer is responsible for ensuring that the wipe is silent.
 If the graphite layer is damaged, the noise of the water as it is wiped across the windscreen will be louder.